Ultra-High Dimensional Sparse Representations with Binarization for Efficient Text Retrieval: Experiments

-First, given the fixed $n$, it is evident that the higher $k$, the better the score.
+Given the fixed $n$, it is evident that the higher $k$, the better the score.
 This is because the absolute amount of information for representing a query and a document increases.
-Given the time constraint, however, it is not desirable to set an exorbitant $k$ (e.g., 8,192) as it would yield high computational costs to get a desirable relevance score.
+The graph shows, however, that the score rises rapidly to a point and almost stays.
+It is not desirable to set an exorbitant $k$ (e.g., 8,192) as it would yield high computational costs for a very small gain.
 We see the score is reasonable even with $k$ being 16 (4\%).
-While it keeps increasing as $k$ becomes higher, the degree of improvement rapidly reduces after a certain point.
-This suggests there is an optimal $k$ which achieves both effectiveness and efficiency.
+This suggests that is is important to find an optimal $k$ that satisfies the trade-off between effectiveness and efficiency.

-Next, we observe that the score improves as $n$ increases, even with $k$ (the absolute amount of information) being fixed.
-This is basically due to the increased number of latent terms to be expressed specifically.
-Moreover, even though the same $k$ is used to represent each query and document, the discrimination power can become increased for matching since the number of cases to get activated increases exponentially as $n$ becomes larger.
-Note that a large $n$ also means sparsity increases.
-This result supports our motivation of UHD sparse representations that endow the discrimination power (for effectiveness) while increasing the sparsity (for efficiency).
+Next, we observe that the score improves as the $n$ increases even with the fixed $k$.
+This is because the number of available activation patterns (i.e., expressive power) increases exponentially with larger $n$.
+Also, note that larger $n$ with the same $k$ means the increased sparsity (i.e., efficiency).
+This observation supports the motivation of UHD representations that endow the discrimination power while increasing the efficiency.

+Finally, in order to analyze how query's sparsity affects the performance, we constrain each query's final $k$ (query $k$) after the max-pool operation and measure MRR@10, expecting a removal of trivial information that can cause query-drift.
+Table \ref{table:symb_query_k} shows how MRR@10 changes as we change the query $k$.
+The highest performance is achieved with $k$ being much lower than the original ($\approx$1,200).
+This means removing trivial information indeed helps improve matching quality.
+Another huge benefit is that it reduces the amount of required computation for matching.